Financing for equity in higher education

 Allocation and equity

 Government subsidies to public higher education institutions are regulated by the 1995 Higher Education Act.
-The Act mandates that annual funding be set at a minimum of 0.9 percent of GDP and that funds be allocated to accredited institutions based on student numbers and adjusted per-student funding coefficients across different fields of study.
-The Act assigns the Council of Ministers the responsibility for determining the annual subsidy for each public higher school.
-This includes determining the conditions for granting scholarships and benefits and for compensating institutions for the waiver of fees for certain categories of students, including students with disabilities, orphans, and other protected groups.
+The Act provides that public funding for higher education should amount to at least 0.9% of GDP, although actual allocations are determined annually through the State Budget Act.
+Funds are allocated to accredited institutions mainly based on student numbers and differentiated per-student funding coefficients across fields of study, with a share of funding linked to performance indicators such as educational quality and labour-market outcomes.
+The Council of Ministers of Bulgaria determines the annual subsidy for each public higher school and sets the conditions for scholarships and compensation to institutions for the waiver of fees for certain categories of students, including students with disabilities and orphans.

 3. Education resources to students